 SignedCertificateTimestampListwith one or more SCTs

-With the X.509 certificate extension, the included SCTs are decided by the issuing CA. There should be no need for web servers to be modified if this mechanism is used.
+With the X.509 certificate extension, the included SCTs are decided by the issuing CA. Since June 2021, most actively used and valid publicly-trusted certificates contain transparency data embedded in this extension.
+This method should not require web servers to be modified.

 With the latter methods, servers will need to be updated to send the required data.
 The advantage is that the server operator can customize the CT log sources providing the SCTs sent via the TLS extension/stapled OCSP response.

 Google Chrome requires CT log inclusion for all certificates issues with a notBefore date of after 30 April 2018.
 Users will be prevented from visiting sites using non-compliant TLS certificates.
 Chrome had previously required CT inclusion for Extended Validation (EV) and Symantec-issued certificates.